nushell/nushell.github.io/book/line_editor.md

 Instead of pressing down to select the fourth entry, you can type `!3` and press enter.
 This will insert the selected text in the prompt position, saving you time scrolling down the menu.

-Both, history search and quick selection, can be used together.
-You can activate you menu, do a quick search and then quick select using the quick selection character.
+History search and quick selection can be used together.
+You can activate the menu, do a quick search, and then quick select using the quick selection character.

 It should be mentioned that if you would like to change the quick selection character for something else, you can modify the `selector` value from the `history_config` in the `$config` object.